 Classes should promptly begin and end according to the meeting pattern established in the Schedule of Courses.
 University holidays are observed as stated in the Academic Calendar.
 Final examinations (optional) are to be administered according to the AHEC schedule posted in the Schedule of Courses.
 Faculty who must miss scheduled classes because of professional obligations (meetings, presentations, etc.) should note dates on syllabus and make arrangements in advance to cover the missed instruction.
 Faculty who must miss class due to illness or unplanned circumstances must notify Academic Services prior to class and, if at all possible, make arrangements to cover the scheduled class(es).
 In the event that arrangements cannot be made to cover a class, you must notify your students by e-mail and posted signs of class cancellation.
-Contact Academic Services, and an attempt will be made to post signs in the classroom.
+Contact Academic Services at 303-315-6300 or academicservices@ucdenver.edu and an attempt will be made to post signs in the classroom.